aerickson/OctoPrint-DHT22/README.md

+*DEPRECATED: Please use a different sensor.
+I never got this to work well.
+Please see https://github.com/aerickson/OctoPrint-HTU31.*

 # OctoPrint-DHT22

-DEPRECATED: Please use a different sensor.
-I never got this to work well.
-Please see https://github.com/aerickson/OctoPrint-HTU31.

 Reads DHT22 sensors and adds the data to OctoPrint's temperature data.